SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Results

 \subsection{X-ray and radio surface brightness profiles}

-{The geometry of the cluster shown in Fig. \ref{fig:xmm} appears disturbed, with a major axis of elongation along the SE--NW direction.
-There is a clear bright structure in the centre of the cluster with a tail elongated to the NW direction.
-There is no clear evidence of any features that could be associated to shocks or cold fronts.
-For this reason, we used the position of the radio relics as anchors to guide the X-ray analysis.
-We extracted background-subtracted, exposure-corrected X-ray brightness profiles along the sectors highlighted in Fig. \ref{fig:xmm}.
-The profiles were binned using a logarithmic bin factor of 1.015, with a mean bin width of 2~arcesc corresponding to 9.2~kpc.
+\CORRS{We extracted background-subtracted, exposure- and vignetting-corrected X-ray brightness profiles \CORRS{in the $[0.5-2.5]$ keV band} along the sectors highlighted in Fig. \ref{fig:xmm_wt_kt}. \CORRS{The profiles were binned using a logarithmic bin factor of 1.015, with a mean bin width of 2~arcesc corresponding to 9.2~kpc}.
 These profiles are shown in Fig. \ref{fig:profile}, where we also overlay the radio surface brightness profiles in the same regions from the full bandwidth ASKAP image as shown in Fig. \ref{fig:radio}.
-The presence of a sudden change of the slope in the X-ray surface brightness profile could potentially reveal the presence of a shock.

-The NW profile appears almost flat in the inner part, below 1.5 arcmin, with a first jump-like feature at 1~arcmin.
-There is a first drop of the profile at 1.5 arcmin and flattens at $\sim 2.5$ arcmin.
-These features do not correspond to any particular feature either in the X-ray image or in the temperature map, shown in Fig. \ref{fig:xmm} and in Fig. \ref{fig:kt}, respectively.
-The radio relic peaks at $\sim 3.3$~arcmin, where we again do not see any correspondence with a feature in the X-ray profile.
+The presence of a sudden change of the slope in the X-ray surface brightness profile could potentially reveal the existence of a shock.} \CORRS{Interior to the position of the radio relic, the X-ray surface brightness profile of the NW sector is noisy and does not show significant features.
+The radio relic profile peaks at $\sim 3.3$~arcmin, where we again do not see any correspondence with any obvious feature in the X-ray profile.}